CHRISTINEMUTHEE/Cryptography-Course-analysis-in-R/README.md

 You need R markdown, R studio.
 # Set up Installations
 You need to install the R set up and the Rstudio as a developing environment.
-Details can eb found in the CRAN website clone this project from:https://github.com/CHRISTINEMUTHEE/Cryptography-Course-analysis-in-R.git
+Details can be found in the CRAN website clone this project from:https://github.com/CHRISTINEMUTHEE/Cryptography-Course-analysis-in-R.git
 # Technologies used
-R programming language
+R programming language, Html
 # Support and contact details
 Incase of any comments,concerns and inputs please reach me at: xtinemuthee@gmail.com